Zonohedron

 In geometry, a zonohedron is a convex polyhedron that is centrally symmetric, every face of which is a polygon that is centrally symmetric (a zonogon).
-Any zonohedron may equivalently be described as the Minkowski sum of a set of line segments in three-dimensional space, or as the three-dimensional projection of a hypercube.
+Any zonohedron may equivalently be described as the Minkowski sum of a set of line segments in three-dimensional space, or as a three-dimensional projection of a hypercube.
 Zonohedra were originally defined and studied by E. S. Fedorov, a Russian crystallographer.
 More generally, in any dimension, the Minkowski sum of line segments forms a polytope known as a zonotope.

-Zonohedra that tile space
+Tiling space

 The original motivation for studying zonohedra is that the Voronoi diagram of any lattice forms a convex uniform honeycomb in which the cells are zonohedra.
 Any zonohedron formed in this way can tessellate 3-dimensional space and is called a primary parallelohedron.
 Each primary parallelohedron is combinatorially equivalent to one of five types: the rhombohedron (including the cube), hexagonal prism, truncated octahedron, rhombic dodecahedron, and the rhombo-hexagonal dodecahedron.

-Zonohedra from Minkowski sums
+From Minkowski sums

 Let $\{v_0, v_1, \dots\}$ be a collection of three-dimensional vectors.
 With each vector $v_i$ we may associate a line segment $\{ x_i v_i \mid 0 \leq x_i \leq 1 \}$.
 The Minkowski sum $\{ \textstyle \sum_i x_i v_i \mid 0 \leq x_i \leq 1 \}$ forms a zonohedron, and all zonohedra that contain the origin have this form.
 The vectors from which the zonohedron is formed are called its generators.
 This characterization allows the definition of zonohedra to be generalized to higher dimensions, giving zonotopes.

 Each edge in a zonohedron is parallel to at least one of the generators, and has length equal to the sum of the lengths of the generators to which it is parallel.
 Therefore, by choosing a set of generators with no parallel pairs of vectors, and by setting all vector lengths equal, we may form an equilateral version of any combinatorial type of zonohedron.

 By choosing sets of vectors with high degrees of symmetry, we can form in this way, zonohedra with at least as much symmetry.
 For instance, generators equally spaced around the equator of a sphere, together with another pair of generators through the poles of the sphere, form zonohedra in the form of prism over regular $2k$-gons: the cube, hexagonal prism, octagonal prism, decagonal prism, dodecagonal prism, etc.

 Generators parallel to the edges of an octahedron form a truncated octahedron, and generators parallel to the long diagonals of a cube form a rhombic dodecahedron.

 The Minkowski sum of any two zonohedra is another zonohedron, generated by the union of the generators of the two given zonohedra.
 Thus, the Minkowski sum of a cube and a truncated octahedron forms the truncated cuboctahedron, while the Minkowski sum of the cube and the rhombic dodecahedron forms the truncated rhombic dodecahedron.
 Both of these zonohedra are simple (three faces meet at each vertex), as is the truncated small rhombicuboctahedron formed from the Minkowski sum of the cube, truncated octahedron, and rhombic dodecahedron.